goldenretriever-5423/DSN/readme.md

 Files description
 ---
 - 'data/'
+    - 'weibo/'
+        - 'raw_weibo.txt': raw weibo data
+        - 'graph.txt': the followership
+    - 'pre-precessed_weibo.txt': each piece of news comprised the tokenized chinese words in the news title and the users' ID involved in its propagation.
     - 'weibo_formed_data_1m_history25_neg15_influence_emb.pkl': for each user with 25 positive news sampled from user hsitory and 15 negative news randomly sampled from weibo data.
-    For each pieces of news, each word in the title is embedded as f-dimensional word vector and all the users involved in its propagation process are embedded as g-dimentional node vectors.
+    For each pieces of news, words in the title are embedded as f-dimensional word vectors and all the users involved in its propagation process are embedded as g-dimentional node vectors.
     The final representation of news is the concatenation of title word embedding and node embedding of involved users.
-    - 'raw_weibo.txt': raw weibo data
-    - 'pre-precessed_weibo.txt': tokenized chinese words

 - 'model/'
     - 'config.py': configuration of DSN to for parameter tuning
     - 'dsn.py': the model